fubbleskag/arrakis-atlas/README.md

 ### June 20, 2024
 - Increased overall grid and individual cell sizes for better usability.
-- Enhanced sharing functionality for both public and collaborator links.
+- Enhanced sharing functionality for both public view-only and collaborator invite links.

 ### June 19, 2024
 - Streamlined UI by converting action buttons to icon-only buttons with tooltips.